-Dairy process for processing milk and value-added products has evolved significantly over time, going from manual production to automatic production.
-The energy efficiency improvement in process areas will result not only in reduction in demand of utilities (steam, chilling load, etc.) but will also improve productivity and quality.
+Dairy process for processing milk and value-added products has evolved significantly overtime from manual to automatic production.
+The energy efficiency improvement in process areas will result not only in reduction in demand of utilities (Steam, chilling load, etc.) but also improve the productivity and quality.
 For example, installation of pasteurizers with high regeneration efficiency can result in reduction in energy demand.
 Some of the possible energy efficiency measures in process areas in dairy plant are highlighted in the table below: